AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update.md

 # Update account details in the UI

 In some circumstances, it may be required to update the details of an existing sources account.
-The [!UICONTROL Sources] workspace provides you with the ability to add, edit, and delete details of existing batch and streaming connections, including values for its name, description, and credentials.
+The [!UICONTROL Sources] workspace provides you with the ability to add, edit, and delete details of an existing batch or streaming connection, including its name, description, and credentials.

 This tutorial provides steps for updating the details and credentials of an existing account from the [!UICONTROL Sources] workspace.